isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

       </copy>
       ```

 4. Enter command lsblk to verify the Block volume storage is initialized.
-This could be sda, sdb or somethig else strting with 'sd'.
-In below example this volume is called sdb.
-Below screen shot shows a 1 TB volume though in this lab we have created a 50GB volume thus the size in your compute instance will be 50GB.

       ```
       <copy>